iiisthu/OS2021_Fall/Thread-2/boat/README.md

 # Boat Question

+[Background] This question is adapted from previous years.
+It has nothing to do with the previous recommendation systems.
+Please treat it as a separate question letting you write a thread model for a real-world simulator.

 A number of Hawaiian adults and children are trying to get from Oahu to Molokai.
 Unfortunately, they have only one boat that can carry maximally two children or one adult (but **not** one child and one adult).
 The boat can be rowed back to Oahu, but it requires a pilot to do so.

 **Requirements:**